mozilla-services/socorro/docs/crontabber.rst

 These cron apps are automatically backfilled because whenever they wake up to run, they compare when it was last run with when it was last successful.
-By also knowing the frequency it's easy to work out how many times "it's behind".
+By also knowing the frequency it's easy to work out how many times it's "behind".
 So, for example, if a job has a frequency of 1 day; today is Friday and the last successful run was Monday four days ago.
 That means, it needs to re-run the ``run(connection, date)`` method four times.
 One for Tuesday, one for